newcleo-dev-team/lbh15/docs/source/readme_full.rst

 Learn More
 ==========

-This section contains additional information about the chemistry of heavy liquid metals in presence of dispersed oxygen in the bulk.
-It is made of two parts.
+This section contains additional information about the chemistry of heavy liquid metals, firstly in presence of dispersed oxygen in the bulk, and then focusing on the contamination that it implies and its importance.
+It is made of three parts.
 The first part, presented in :any:`oxygen-control` section, describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained.
 The second part, presented in :any:`tutorials` section, describes a tutorial application delivered with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.
+The third part presents an overview of the critical importance of addressing impurities in liquid metal spallation targets and nuclear reactors.

 .. include:: learn_more.rst